-In 2006, Kitty Gurkin Rosati, MS, RD, LDN, and Dr. Robert Rosati published a highly successful book on this diet – The Rice Diet Solution.
-What is it about this diet that makes it so widely followed?
-Read on to find out everything you need to know about this diet that promises to work.
-Let’s begin!
+Kitty Gurkin Rosati (MS, RD, LDN) and Dr. Robert Rosati published a highly successful book on this diet – The Rice Diet Solution – in 2006.
+Why is the rice diet followed by so many people?
+Read on to demystify the rice diet, its benefits, and everything else you need to know about this diet that works so well.
+Scroll down!

 What Is The Rice Diet And How Does It Work?

 The rice diet is a low-calorie, low-sodium diet created by Dr. Walter Kempner in 1939.
 While working as a professor at the Duke University in Durham, North Carolina, Dr. Kempner created a dietary approach to help his patients lower blood pressure, improve kidney function, and keep a check on obesity.

 The reason this diet works for treating people with hypertension or obesity lies in the foods allowed for consumption.
 It includes foods high in complex carbs, limited dairy, and foods low in sodium.

 - Complex carbs take longer to get digested (2), thereby reducing hunger.